cgiannoula/DiplomaThesis/README.md

 # DiplomaThesis-BachelorDegree
 My Diploma Thesis for Bachelor's Degree in National Technical University of Athens <br />

-My Diploma Thesis includes a performance and scalability analysis of concurrent binary search trees and a parallelization of the inherently serial Dijkstra's algorithm on modern multicore platforms employing Transactional Memory and the concept of Helper
+This Diploma Thesis includes a performance and scalability analysis of concurrent binary search trees and a parallelization of the inherently serial Dijkstra's algorithm on modern multicore platforms employing Transactional Memory and the concept of Helper
 Threads.

 Diploma Thesis, 10th semester <br />